-It is quite easy to succeed at trade in binary options.
+It is quite easy to succeed at trade in digital options.
 So while having a gut instinct for trade may be agreeable to intuitive types, this lack of method may, in the end, lead to overall losses.
 To ensure profits, a trader will ideally develop a method that increases chances of success.

-Typical mistakes when trading with Binary options:
+Typical mistakes when trading with digital options:

 Lack of purpose: